okhodjaev/okhodjaev.github.io/governance-briefs.md

 ### Forthcoming

+**Brief No. 2 — The Paper Architecture**
+When AI governance frameworks exist but cannot be enforced.

+**Brief No. 3 — The Conflict of Functions**
+Who audits the regulator?

+**Brief No. 4 — Audit Without Access**
+Behavioural datasets and the limits of fiscal oversight.

+**Brief No. 5 — The Incident Gap**
+Why the absence of incident protocols is itself a governance failure.

-**Brief No. 2 — The Rollback Problem**
+**Brief No. 6 — The Rollback Problem**
 AI scoring in Uzbekistan's banking sector and the non-linear cost of correction.

-**Brief No. 3 — Audit Without Access**
-Behavioural datasets and the limits of fiscal oversight.

-**Brief No. 4 — The Conflict of Functions**
-Who audits the regulator?

-**Brief No. 5 — The Procurement Trap**
+**Brief No. 7 — The Procurement Trap**
 How AI procurement decisions lock in governance architecture.

-**Brief No. 6 — The Incident Gap**
+**Brief No. 8 — Three Centralisation Architectures**
-Why the absence of incident protocols is itself a governance failure.

-**Brief No. 7 — Three Centralisation Architectures** Comparative analysis: Uzbekistan, India UPI, Brazil Pix.
+Comparative analysis: Uzbekistan, India UPI, Brazil Pix.

-**Brief No. 8 — Why Governance Does Not Scale**
+**Brief No. 9 — Why Governance Does Not Scale**
 The structural limits of transposing developed-economy oversight to emerging institutional environments.

+**Brief No. 10 — Aligned on Paper**
+What AI alignment means for institutions that did not build the system.

+**Brief No. 11 — Sovereignty Without Infrastructure**
+Digital sovereignty as institutional claim versus operational reality.

-**Brief No. 9 — Minimum Viable Oversight**
+**Brief No. 12 — Minimum Viable Oversight**
 What governance architecture can still achieve within structural limits.

 ---